-You can be practicing perfect online security, using the best VPN, as well as top rated antivirus software, and still have a need for vulnerability scanning.
+You can be practicing perfect online security—using the best VPN as well as top-rated antivirus software—and still need vulnerability scanning.
 There’s no way that you can keep up with all the malware and computer viruses out there on your own.

-Vulnerability scanning apps will automate your security auditing for you by searching for thousands different security risks.
-Here are 4 free vulnerability scanning apps to choose from.
+Vulnerability scanning apps will automate your security auditing for you by searching for thousands of different security risks.
+Here are four free vulnerability scanning apps to choose from.

 - Mobile devices